ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

             try
             {
-                // Get tasks for a particular job CSApiResponseListTimesheetTask result = apiInstance.TasksGetTasksForJob(jobId, xChronosheetsAuth);
+                // Get a collection of tasks for a particular Job, specified by JobId.
+Requires the 'SubmitTimesheets' or 'ManageJobsAndTask' permissions.
+                CSApiResponseListTimesheetTask result = apiInstance.TasksGetTasksForJob(jobId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }